 As we watched a colossal rainbow originating from the gorge next to the waterfall, we wondered whether Iceland was the proverbial pot of gold we’ve been told to look out for all our lives

 The Earth is alive in Iceland – there are bubbling springs, effervescent rainbows, gurgling waterfalls, handsome horses, and stunning mountains at every step.
 Within minutes of starting your drive, you will feel a bounce in your step.

-A lot of people visit Iceland during winter months to catch the elusive Northern Lights but we think the best time to plan an Icelandic road trip is during summer.
+A lot of people visit Iceland during winter months to catch the elusive Northern Lights (UPDATE 2018: Even we visited Iceland and drove the ring road in winter months and it was amazing – read all about a winter road trip itinerary for Iceland) but we think the best time to plan an Icelandic road trip is during summer.
 Iceland is famous for being The Land of the Midnight Sun – it is so close to the Arctic Circle that the sun almost doesn’t set during summer months (Late May – August).
 24 hour days are perfect for a driving the 830-mile Ring Road that circles Iceland.

 The adage ‘The journey matters more than the destination’ is nowhere truer than in Iceland.
 We spent long days driving around the country and slept at a different hotel every night.
 Here’s a suggested itinerary for a road trip based on our experience in Iceland.
 It can be very seductive because it involves exploring volcanic lava fields, marvelling at majestic waterfalls, hiking glaciers, bathing in natural hot springs, and dancing on snow-capped mountains, so consider yourselves warned 🙂

 Day 1 – Renting a car for your Iceland road trip

 A small car isn’t a good option in Iceland because any detours to offbeat villages or li’l waterfalls involve gravel roads.
 Here’s a few things to consider when renting a car in Iceland